hoashalarajh/python-code/README.md

-# python-code
-Electricity bill calculator for domestic cutomers - a python based implmentation and a simple example of creating a convolutional neural network using Keras
+# python based implementations of Computer vision, Naturl Language Processing and other applications